What is duodenal switch surgery?

 How is the weight loss surgical procedure performed?

 There are a few ways to perform the bypass stage of the operation but when an anastomosis switch is performed, a significant length of the small intestine is bypassed and creates a single connection between the bottom of the sleeve and the small bowel.
-Sometimes the procedure is performed in stages and the operation happens over the course of 6-18 months.
+Sometimes the procedure is performed in stages and the operation happens over the course of between six to 18 months.

 Who would require duodenal switch surgery?

 Those with a high BMI and diabetic patients would benefit the most from the duodenal switch procedure.
-Patients can expect to lose around 70-100 percent of excess weight with long-term success.
+Patients can expect to lose around 70 to 100 percent of excess weight with long-term success.